Ryan-the-hito/Raspberry/README.md

 ### First launch automatically indexes all applications, supports automatic updates for new applications

-During the first launch, the Raspberry icon will flicker in the Dock bar for a while, which is a normal phenomenon because it is indexing the apps on the computer.
-This indexing is not based on Spotlight, so even if the system is updated, the index is saved locally and will not be lost.
+During the first launch, the Raspberry icon will index all the apps on the computer.
+This indexing is not based on Spotlight, so even if the Spotlight index is removed, the index is saved locally and will not be lost.

 After the indexing is completed, the first time you open the main interface will look like this: